joelpet/mailbox-org-cli/README.md

 ## Installation

-You can download prebuilt binary from [Releases](https://github.com/singles/mailbox-org-cli/releases) page, but at the moment macOS binary **isn't** signed & notarized so you will get a warning that application cannot be verified.

 If you have Go installed, you can either:

-* install it from source `go install github.com/singles/mailbox-org-cli@latest`
+* install it from source `go install github.com/joelpet/mailbox-org-cli@latest`
 * clone repository and build it by yourself: `go build .` (requires Go 1.17)

 ## Usage